danielsaidi/ScrollKit/README.md

 ## Getting started

-The [online documentation][Documentation] has a [getting started guide][Getting-Started] guide to help you get started with ScrollKit.

-You can use a `ScrollViewWithOffsetTracking` view to detect when the view scrolls:
+ScrollKit has a `ScrollViewWithOffsetTracking` view that can detect scrolling:

 ```swift
 ScrollViewWithOffsetTracking { offset in